 Appeal Process by which a planning applicant can challenge an adverse decision made by the Local Planning Authority.
 Equality Analysis Assessment An evaluation tool which analyses the effect that a policy will have on a particular group of people to highlight whether their needs are being met.
 The tool promotes equality and aims to ensure there are no discriminatory effects.
 Habitats Regulation Assessment (HRA) A requirement under the Habitats Regulation 2007 (as amended) to assess the possible effects of a plan on European-protected areas.
 Informal Hearing A planning appeal hearing undertaken in a structured way but without the full formality of a local inquiry.
 Legislation The laws made by the government such as Acts of Parliament.
 Planning law comprises primary legislation such the Planning and Localism Acts and more detailed secondary legislation such as Planning Regulations.
 Local Planning Authority The Council responsible under legislation for dealing with local planning issues within an area.
-National Planning Policy Framework The National Planning Policy Framework (2012) provides the Government's planning policies for England and how these are expected to be carried out.
-This document is being revised in 2018.
+National Planning Policy Framework The National Planning Policy Framework (2018) provides the Government's planning policies for England and how these are expected to be carried out.
 Public Inquiry An independent inquiry carried out by the Planning Inspectorate assessing planning decisions made by the local planning authority allowing applicants the right to appeal against the refusal of permission / consent / enforcement proceedings.
 The inspector produces a decision after hearing evidence in person.
 This can be overturned by the Secretary of State or challenged on legal grounds through judicial review.
 Public Register Contains information that the Council has a legal duty to make publicly available.
 Planning Inspectorate The Planning Inspectorate is responsible for processing planning and enforcement appeals and conducts examinations into local plans.
+Referendum As part of the Neighbourhood Planning process, distinct stages of production and engagement must take place which involves a referendum after an independent examiner has checked the neighbourhood plan meets the right standards.
+The referendum is to ensure the community has the final say on whether a neighbourhood plan comes into effect.
 Statement of Community Involvement (SCI) A document that sets out how and when communities will be involved in preparing development plans and processing planning applications.
 Sustainability Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

-Sustainability Appraisal (SA) Sustainability Appraisal is mandatory under the Planning and Compulsory Purchase Act 2004 and helps to fulfil the objective of achieving sustainable development in preparing projects, policies and plans.
-The purpose of the SA/SEA is to appraise the social, environmental and economic effects of policies and proposals in Local Development Documents.
+Sustainability Appraisal (SA)